LarchyEverything/Rickalculator/README.md

    ## Bot Output Example

-   [Your image description here]
+   [Example of using /IV]

    ![Bot Output Example](example.png)

    ## Features

-   - Calculate IVs for Mortys based on screenshots
+   - Calculate IVs for Mortys based on screenshots using image processing
    - Display Morty information including type and rarity
    - Support for both untrained and fully trained Mortys